PRESSING PAST PENTECOST: FOURTEEN (EXCERPT OF THE FEASTS OF THE LORD)

 Christ, the Lord of Glory, was perfect in His Character.
 But, like all the sons of God, of whom He is the older Brother, He learned to trust God.

 Some of the Psalms give insight into the agony of Jesus as He experienced the buffetings we also endure, especially as He hung on the cross.

-My God, my God, why hast thou forsaken me? why art thou so far from helping me, and from the words of my roaring?
+My God, My God, why have you forsaken Me?
+Why are you so far from helping Me, and from the words of My groaning?
 (Psalms 22:1)

-O my God, I cry in the daytime, but thou hearest not; and in the night season, and am not silent.
+O My God, I cry in the daytime, but you do not hear; and in the night season, and am not silent.
 (Psalms 22:2)

 Hear the sufferings of Christ!
 We are to share His sufferings, for through them we are made perfect in the knowledge of God.

 When we cry to God day after day, night after night, and our prayers are not answered, we learn to hope in God, to trust in God, to rest in God.